danielgerlag/jworkflow/jworkflow.providers.aws/README.md

 # AWS providers for JWorkflow

+* Provides support to persist long running workflows for [JWorkflow](../README.md) backed by Amazon DynamoDB
-Provides support to run multi-node clusters of [JWorkflow](../README.md), by providing a distributed lock manager (via DynamoDB) and/or a shared work queue (via Simple Queue Service).
+* Provides support to run multi-node clusters of [JWorkflow](../README.md), by providing a distributed lock manager (via DynamoDB) and/or a shared work queue (via Simple Queue Service).

 ## Installing